 Key areas of focus

-Denver’s Natural Areas Program is dedicated to increasing public awareness about natural areas and how to best protect and restore these important landscapes in the city.
-We inform the community about natural processes including native plants that provide beauty, diversity, improve water quality and provide wildlife habitat.
-These areas provide opportunities to teach about the natural environment we all share.
-Consider exploring on your own or join one of our events/programs/projects.
+Denver’s Natural Areas Program is dedicated to increasing public awareness about natural areas and how to best protect and restore these important landscapes.
+DPR aims to inform the community about natural processes including native plants that provide beauty, diversity and habitat while improving water quality in the city.

 Get Involved as a volunteer

-Looking for something to do this weekend?
-Do you want to learn more about the nature of Denver?
-There are natural areas around the city that host several types of diverse vegetation and wildlife experiences.
-This type of recreation is considered “passive recreation”, meaning it is gentler on the environment and causes little or no impact.
+Natural areas provide residents and visitors an opportunity to experience nature and wildlife within city limits.
+This type of recreation is considered “passive recreation” because it is gentler on the environment, causing little or no impact.
 Some examples include bird watching, nature walks, wildlife viewing, and discovering native plants.

 Things to know: